USF-CS315-F23/USF-CS315-F23.github.io/guides/cache-memory.md

 12  01100 <-- slot 0
 ```

 Look at the upper 3 bits for each of these word addresses; 000, 001, 010, 011.
 They are all unique.
 While we are only showing 5 bits, all the word address that map to slot 0 will have unique values for the upper bits.
-We call the unique upper bits the tag.
+We call the unique upper bits the **tag**.

 We can now view a byte address in the following way for a 64 bit byte address:
 ```
 tag[63:4] slot_index[3:2] byte_offset[1:0]
 ```

-The byte_offset are just the lower two bits that we loose when we compute the word address.
+The byte_offset is just the lower two bits that we loose when we compute the word address.
 If we wanted to access a specific byte from a word in the cache, we would need to use the byte_offset.

 In addition to the data and tag, we need one other piece of information in every cache slot.
 Typically when we power up a computer or start a new program, the cache does not have valid data.
 On power up, the computer zeros out all values in the cache (and other memory elements as well).
 With the cache zeroed out and without any memory requests, there is no valid data in the cache.
 However a tag of value 0 and data of value 0 are both legitimate values, so without something else, the cache would return the value zero for a request with tag equal to 0.
 To accommodate this initialization problem we introduce a valid field to each cache slot.
 So now, our cache struct looks like this:
  ```